This Week in Transportation News: 11 Stories You Need to See

-A roundup of the week's most newsworthy auto and transport industry press releases from PR Newswire, including new motorcycles from Harley-Davidson and Amtrak's goals to improve its network.
+A roundup of the week's most newsworthy auto and transport industry press releases from PR Newswire, including NASA's newest X-plane and Kia's new K5.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.